 Step 2: What Permissions to Enable

-Next, you’ll be prompted to select what administrative permissions should be enabled for this Integration User.
+Next, you’ll be prompted to select what system permissions should be enabled for this Integration User.
 These aren’t hard and fast rules, but making the assumption you are using marketing automation, data enrichment and other popular tools, you’ll want to enable the following:

 - API REST Services and API Enabled should be checked